browserengineering/book/book/embeds.md

             type=type, handle=handle)
 ```

 And that's it!
+I've omitted several other APIs, but each of them uses
+one or both of the above techniques.
+As an exercise, migrate each of them
+to the new pattern.
+For completeness, the APIs that need work are:
+`setTimeout` and `XMLHTTPRequest`.

+On the other hand, the rest work as-is: `getAttribute`, `innerHTML`, `style` and
+`Date`.^[Another good exercise: can you explain why these don't need any
+changes?]

 ::: {.quirk}

+Demos from previous chapters might not work, because the `with` operator hack
+doesn't always work.
+To fix them you'll have to replace some global variable
+references with one on `window`.
+For example, `setTimeout` might need to change
+to `window.setTimeout`, etc.

-DukPy seems to have a bug in the interaction between functions defined with the
+The DukPy version oyu're using might also have a bug in the interaction between
-`function foo() { ... } ` syntax and the `with` operator.
-To work around it and
+functions defined with the `function foo() { ... } ` syntax and the `with`
-run the animation tests from Chapter 13 with the runtime changes from this
+operator.
+To work around it and run the animation tests from Chapter 13 with
-chapter, you'll probably need to edit the examples from that chapter to use the
+the runtime changes from this chapter, you'll probably need to edit the
-`foo = function() { ... } ` syntax instead.
+examples from that chapter to use the `foo = function() { ... } ` syntax
+instead.

 :::